alanvinuv/High-Quality-Medical-Image-Synthesis-using-Transformer-Enhanced-DDPM-/README.md

 # **High-Quality Medical Image Synthesis Using Transformer-Enhanced Denoising Diffusion Models**

 ## **Project Overview**
-In healthcare, medical imaging is crucial for accurate diagnosis, treatment planning, and monitoring of disease progression.
-Generating high-quality medical images for training machine learning models is challenging due to data privacy concerns and the need for large annotated datasets.
-This project proposes the development of a transformer-enhanced Cascaded Super Resolution Denoising Diffusion Probabilistic Model (SRDDPM) to synthesize high-quality 2D medical images.
-Leveraging transformer technologies within SRDDPMs aims to improve the stability and quality of generated images compared to existing methods like GANs and VAEs.
+In Healthcare, Medical Imaging is crucial for accurate diagnosis, treatment planning, and monitoring of disease progression.
+Generating high-quality medical images for training Machine Learning models is challenging due to data privacy concerns and the need for large annotated datasets.
+This project proposes the development of a Transformer-enhanced Cascaded Super Resolution Denoising Diffusion Probabilistic Model (SRDDPM) to synthesize high-quality 2D medical images.
+Leveraging a SWIN transformer within SRDDPMs aims to improve the stability and quality of generated images compared to existing methods like GANs and VAEs.
 The model will be trained and validated using the MRNet knee MRI dataset from Stanford University Medical Center.
-The expected outcome is a robust generative model capable of producing high-resolution medical images, significantly aiding in training AI systems without compromising data privacy.
+The expected outcome is a robust generative model capable of producing high-quality medical images, significantly aiding in training AI systems without compromising data privacy.

 ## **Contributions**
 This project presents a Cascaded Super-Resolution DDPM consisting of three DDPM architectures: one designed to generate a lower-resolution image and the subsequent two cascaded to progressively upscale the image to a high resolution.
 The model is trained on the MRNet dataset, focusing on knee MRI images related to musculoskeletal abnormalities.
 The model is enhanced by utilizing a UNet architecture with a Swin-transformer block in the UNet's bottleneck layer for improved local and global feature learning, which is crucial for high-resolution medical images.